-Most state laws do not directly affect the daily financial operations of the College; however, state law does limit the College's use of investments to the highest quality sectors of the domestic fixed income market and specifically excludes corporate stocks, corporate and foreign bonds, futures contracts, commodities, real estate, limited partnerships and negotiable certificates of deposit.
+Most state laws do not directly affect the daily financial operations of the college; however, state law does limit the college's use of investments to the highest quality sectors of the domestic fixed income market and specifically excludes corporate stocks, corporate and foreign bonds, futures contracts, commodities, real estate, limited partnerships and negotiable certificates of deposit.
 Investments used by the college may include money market funds, local government investment pool, agency securities, corporate bonds, mortgage pools, and collateralized mortgage obligation and asset backed securities.
-When investing, the College adheres to the use of a third party who manages the investment activities of the college, with ultimate oversight retained at the College level.
+When investing, the college adheres to the use of a third party who manages the investment activities of the college, with ultimate oversight retained at the college level.

-The College is also subject to the oversight of several state agencies.
+The college is also subject to the oversight of several state agencies.
 The Office of Financial Management (OFM) provides financial oversight to the entire State of Washington through the State Administrative and Accounting Manual (SAAM).
 The Department of Enterprise Services (DES) directs the authority for purchasing and contracting for State Agencies under RCW 39.26.110 and DES procurement policies.
-The State Board for Colleges and Technical Colleges (SBCTC) who oversees the College most directly, providing oversight of legislative budgetary requests on behalf of the Community and Technical College system, including capital projects; provides guidance for all community and technical colleges with the SBCTC Policy Manual, and directs accounting policy through the Fiscal Affairs Manual (FAM).
+The State Board for Colleges and Technical Colleges (SBCTC) who oversees the college most directly, providing oversight of legislative budgetary requests on behalf of the Community and Technical Colleges with the SBCTC Policy Manual, and directs accounting policy through the Fiscal Affairs Manual (FAM) directs the authority for purchasing and contracting for State Agencies under RCW 39.26.110 and DES procurement policies.
+The State Board for College most directly, providing oversight of legislative budgetary requests on behalf of the Community and Technical colleges with the SBCTC Policy Manual, and directs accounting policy through the Fiscal Affairs Manual (FAM) directs the authority for purchasing and contracting for State Agencies under RCW 39.26.110 and DES procurement policies.
+The State Board for Colleges and Technical Colleges (SBCTC) who oversees the college most directly, providing oversight of legislative budgetary requests on behalf of the Community and Technical Colleges system, including capital projects; provides guidance for all community and Technical Colleges with the SBCTC Policy Manual, and directs accounting policy through the Fiscal Affairs Manual (FAM).

-The College is subject to a wide array of federal requirements over financial resources.
+The college is subject to a wide array of federal requirements over financial resources.
 These primarily exist as a function of grant awards to the college, either as a direct recipient or as a pass-through entity, and most are from the US Department of Education which stipulates the use of, and compliance with, requirements to receive these funds, notably under programs such as Title IV and Higher Education Emergency Relief Fund grants.

-The Board of Trustees adopts district policies regarding matters affecting the operation of Pierce College, and are subject to compliance with applicable state and federal laws.
+The Board of Trustees adopts district policies regarding matters affecting the operation of Pierce College and are subject to compliance with applicable state and federal laws.
 The board makes the policies readily available to the college community on the District Policies and Procedures website.

 The primary financial policy is Board Policy 1.45 Financial Oversight.
-Refer to the College's response under Standard 2.E.2 for details on financial risk management policies over reserves, investments, debt management, and fundraising.
+Refer to the college's response under Standard 2.E.2 for details on financial risk management policies over reserves, investments, debt management, and fundraising.